 Do I need travel medical insurance for Saudi Arabia?

-It is mandated by law for every overseas traveler to buy travel medical insurance for Saudi Arabia.
+It is mandated by law for every overseas traveler to buy travel medical insurance for Saudi Arabia that can cover the treatment of COVID-19.
 If you don’t have a policy, you may buy it from the airport or the flight centers within minutes, but it is better to buy in advance as you have time to research and buy a better policy.
 Your travel medical insurance should provide coverage for medical evacuations and repatriations.
 To stay ahead of the situation, buy travel medical insurance for Saudi Arabia.

 Why buy travel medical insurance for Saudi Arabia?